coil-kt/coil/docs/faq.md

 # FAQ

 Have a question that isn't part of the FAQ?
-Check [StackOverflow](https://stackoverflow.com/questions/tagged/coil) with the tag #coil or search our [Github issues](https://github.com/coil-kt/coil/issues).
+Check [StackOverflow](https://stackoverflow.com/questions/tagged/coil) with the tag #coil or search [Github discussions](https://github.com/coil-kt/coil/discussions).

 ## Can Coil be used with Java projects or mixed Kotlin/Java projects?